 In 2010 the RFF introduced the annual Make A Film In 24 Hours competition, which has proved popular and successful in giving new and upcoming Jamaican film makers a chance to test their film skills and brought them to public attention and new projects.
 The RFF has also unearthed and showcased the surprising talents of a growing number of 2- and 3-D animators, as well as several ‘urban guerilla’ Jamaican film makers who honed their talents on camdorders recording weddings and graduations, before venturing out to make their first experimental, but admirable feature films.
 The BEST OF THE FEST international tour has screened award-winning films in London, Birmingham, Kent, Spain and Serbia.

-OCHO RIOS – NEW VENUE In 2013 the festival moved to a new date – August 1-5 in Jamaica’s Independence holiday Week – and a new venue — the Island Village Shopping and Entertainment Mall located on a white sand beach in the heart of the Ocho Rios tourist resort.
+OCHO RIOS – In 2013 the festival moved to a new date – August 1-5 in Jamaica’s Independence holiday Week — and a new venue — the Island Village Shopping and Entertainment Mall located on a white sand beach in the heart of the Ocho Rios tourist resort.
 Home of the Reggae Xplosion interactive tech exhibition of Jamaica’s reggae music history, the landmark venue is home to the tribute statue of Bob Marley by sculptor Christopher Gonzales.
 The shops, boutiques, restaurants and bars of Island Village surround a broad lawn and a wide stage on which films were presented.

 The 2013 RFF screened documentary, feature and animated films from Jamaica, Austria, Belize, Britain, Canada, Costa Rica, Israel, and the USA.
 The 2013 event introduced a Music Video Competition, selected by votes, and specially honoured Women In Film, with a memorial tribute to the late Jamaican actress Madge Sinclair.

 THANK YOU The Jamaica Film Academy thanks all its supporters, friends and helpers over the years, and looks forward to a bigger and better JAMAICA INTERNATIONAL REGGAE FILM & MUSIC FESTIVAL in the near future, details of any future festivals will be clearly advertised on this page.

 For further questions & information please contact us